 Another great idea, especially with rice, is eggs.
 Naturally, it’s not very practical to carry eggs in the wilderness, but powdered eggs work great in the field.
 My favorite use of eggs is as a mixer for fried rice.
 The egg will add protein and texture to your dinner.

-There are far too many food options for the field for me to mention all of them here, but needless to say, I’m a big fan of oatmeal and quinoa.
+There are far too many food options for the field for me to mention all of them here, but I’m an enthusiastic fan of oatmeal and quinoa.
 For lunch, I’ll typically just snack along the trail instead of stopping.
 Granola, almonds, peanuts, cashews, even chocolate.
 Anything I don’t have to cook is a valid lunch option as cooking does take a fair amount of effort, not to mention unpacking my pack.

 There are many options for backcountry stoves out on the market today.
-A lot of them are very good, and I’ll divide them into a few types here.
+A lot of them are particularly good, and I’ll divide them into a few types here.